kozachynskyi/mopeds/README.md

 ## TODO

+Test_scaling in test_optimization shows that derivatives for first step with and without scaling are different, but it depends on a length of steps.
+Independent of ODE or DAE

 Test_pendulum_dae fails if time_grid has more timesteps.
 Presicion of DAE solver should be checked State variable starting value is redundant.
 It should be taken/stored from Experimental Data.
 Control variable can hold only one control value for one experiment.
 No control change in time and additional experiments can be added.